vanheeringen-lab/genomepy/README.md

 #### Other providers (any URL/local files)

 To use assemblies not on NCBI, UCSC, Ensembl or GENCODE, you can give a URL instead of a name, together with `--provider URL`.
-Similarly, if you have a local fasta file, you can install this using the filepath, together with `--provider Local`:
+Similarly, if you have a local FASTA file, you can install this using the filepath, together with `--provider Local`:

 ```bash
 $ genomepy install -p url https://research.nhgri.nih.gov/hydra/download/assembly/\Hm105_Dovetail_Assembly_1.0.fa.gz